Documents in this section contain information about Alberta's electricity legislation, policies and markets.

 A real-time electricity study to measure the electricity consumption behaviour of consumers has been initiated by the departments of Environment and Energy, Alberta Innovates, EPCOR and ENMAX.
 More information for participants is also available.
 (May 2010)

 The Government appointed a Nuclear Power Expert Panel in 2008 to prepare a report on nuclear energy.
 In March 2009 the Panel released their report , in April Nuclear Power consultation began.
-It involved a workbook for public feedback, results from the consultation were compiled into a report released on December 14, 2009.
+It involved a workbook for public feedback, consultation results were compiled for the minister and released in December of 2009.

 Alberta’s Hydroelectric Energy Resources